GenomicsAotearoa/shell-for-bioinformatics/workshop_material/5_inspectmanipulate2.md

     - `RS`: stores the current record separator character.
 Since, by default, an input line is the input record, the default record separator character is a newline.
     - `OFS`: stores the output field separator, which separates the fields when Awk prints them.
 The default is a blank space.
 Whenever print has several parameters separated with commas, it will print the value of OFS in between each parameter.
     - `ORS`: stores the output record separator, which separates the output lines when Awk prints them.
 The default is a newline character. print automatically outputs the contents of ORS at the end of whatever it is given to print.

+* Also, there are two special patterns `BEGIN` & `END`

+     - `BEGIN` - specifies what to do before the first record is read in.
+Useful to initialise and set up variables
+     - `END` - what to do after the last record's processing is complete.
+Useful to print data summaries ad the end of file processing